MatthewKaneda/Haeli-s-CS-Help/README.md

 ## Haeli-s-CS-Help

-Scripts and commands that might be necessary for each project
+Scripts and commands that might be necessary

 ## Project 6